Jump to main content

 Stipends and Benefits

 The stipend for the 2024-2025 training year varies based on clinical training site and ranges between $31,800 to $35,000.
-The Colorado Center for Assessment and Counseling and Educational Service Unit #13 offer a stipend of $31,800.
-The stipend for Weld County Re-8 School District and Greeley-Evans School District is $32,500, plus benefits.
+The Colorado Center for Assessment and Counseling offers a stipend of $34,250.
+Educational Service Unit #13 offers a stipend of $31,800.
+The stipend for Weld County Re-8 School District and Greeley-Evans School District is $35,000, plus benefits.
 Options in Psychology LLC has a stipend of $35,000.
 Three of the clinical training sites follow a school schedule and afford interns several scheduled breaks.
 At a minimum, all interns are provided with 15 scheduled vacation days, 5 flex days, and 2 professional leave days (for post-doctoral position interviews, dissertation defense, etc.).
 In addition, interns are provided with dedicated research time that may be used for dissertation or other research activities.
 Interns are asked to inform their primary site supervisor of requested leave at least two weeks prior to the date, except in the case of sickness or an emergency, which should be communicated to their primary site supervisor as soon as possible.
 Interns are also expected to follow site-specific procedures for requesting leave.

 Educational Service Unit #13